divyaj5/is310-fall-2024-group-1/README.md

 This project explores the evolution of flash games from 1999 to the retirement of Adobe Flash in 2020.
 (TBC)

 ## Navigation
-- <project-docs> Here you will find our original brainstorming documents, proposal, and subsequent research
+- `project-docs`: Here you will find our original brainstorming documents, proposal, and subsequent research
-- <images> Images we have saved and embedded into our responses
+- `images`: Images we have saved and embedded into our responses
 - More folders to be added soon...

 ### Group Members